DerenB/2025-blender-notes/Donut_v4/Instructions.md

   - Set thickness to 0.025m
 - Hide modifier in Edit mode
   - click box on the modifier to hide in edit
+  - So that you can see the vertices in edit mode
-- Snap the vertices to the donut
+- Snap the vertices to the donut (for dragging down the icing)
   - Click magnet icon at the top of the view port
-  - set to "face" snapping
   - set to "face project"
+  - Snaps the vertices to the face
-- Apply subdivision modifier (increase vertices)
+- Apply subdivision modifier (increase vertices) on the icing
 - Select inner vertices to hide them
+  - Allows you to drag without affecting the interior vertices
   - Select inner ring with `ALT`
   - Auto select next tier `CTRL + +`
   - Hide with `H`